mcat-ee/pathfinder/README.md

 # pathfinder
 A hierarchical pathfinding system combining multiple levels of A*, navmesh navigation, and potential fields.

-Currently this repo contains my progress towards a proof of concept implemented in Processing (due to ease of visualisation).
+This repo contains my progress towards a proof of concept implemented in Processing (due to ease of visualisation).
 Javascript and pseudocode implementations will be available once the Processing version is up to my standard.

 # related work
 - [Clearance-based Pathfinding and Hierarchical Annotated A* Search.
 Daniel Harabor on May 5, 2009](http://aigamedev.com/open/tutorial/clearance-based-pathfinding/)
 - [Using Potential Fields in a Real-time Strategy Game Scenario.
 Johan Hagelbäck on January 31, 2009](http://aigamedev.com/open/tutorials/potential-fields/) (and included references)

 # how pathfinding works
+Different game scenarios require different pathfinding solutions; for example if the navigatable area consists of a finite set of discrete locations (for example the squares on a chess board) a (relatively) simple graph-based solution would be suitable to calculate paths across the game world.
+However if the game world is larger and more complex (for example in a real time strategy game) the navigatable area may include an incredibly large position space that agents may position themselves within.

+The most simple solution is to treat every point as a node in a graph, and calculate the optimal path for each _(origin, destination)_ as necessary.
+This solution quickly becomes inefficient however, both in the space and time complexity dimensions. //TODO add example using A*

+Navigation meshes (or navmeshes) address this by grouping sets of navigatable points into convex zones called _meshes_ (or mesh in singular form).
+The graph of a set of connected navmeshes is much simpler than the corresponding graph of every navigatable points in those navmeshes and if there are no obstacles inside a navmesh agents can follow a line across navmeshes from the point of mesh ingress to the mesh edge connecting the current navmesh to the next destination mesh .//TODO add images of the top level search (across navmeshes) and the straight line traversal across navmeshes.

+Complications arise when the game environment is populated by many agents who may not be able to fill the same positions as other agents concurrently.
+Additionally the positioning of immovable obstacles (such as crates or immobile vehicles) may block straight line paths which means following straight line paths is unviable.
+There are several solutions to this:

+- Populate each mesh with a subgraph of navigatable points that agents can inspect if their path is blocked and perform an additional A* search on this subgraph
+- Populate each mesh with a grid of potential field cells.
+Potential fields contain cells describing the cell's 'charge'; this charge is calculated based on it's distance to the destination point and it's proximity to undesirable/desirable objects (such as other agents, walls, or dangers).

+//TODO

 ## Mesh basics
 A 3D game world is segmented into 3D meshes representing any 3D unit of that world; for example you could have meshes representing:
 - A floor segment